LoQiseaking69/SM2/README.md

 # Seph's MVP

+### this is the README for the model repository*
+**This repository is the testing repository for the model component of SephsBIOME

 ## Overview
 This project involves a complex machine learning model integrating an RBM Layer, a Q-Learning Layer, and Transformer Encoder.
 It is designed for experimenting with reinforcement learning techniques and neural network architectures.
 Additionally, it includes a model evaluation script (`model_eval.py`) for assessing the performance of the trained model.